 C8 Test for Soil Contamination & Pollution

 Performing a C8 test for the presence of PFOA, PFOS, and other PFAS or next-generation substances helps verify the possibility of soil contamination and drinking water pollution.
-At minimum, C8 testing includes PFOA and PFOS as testing parameters, which are ubiquitous pollutants and emerging chemicals of concern.
+At a minimum, C8 testing includes PFOA and PFOS as testing parameters, which are ubiquitous pollutants and emerging chemicals of concern.
 Upon introduction into the environment, C8 often ends up inside the bodies of people, where it can remain in the bloodstream for many years.
-In fact, scientists can perform C8 testing in the body, as well as soil and water.
+In fact, scientists can perform C8 testing in the body, as well as in soil and water.
 But where does the chemical contamination journey begin?
 In many cases, it starts with an introduction to the soil.
-And there are multiple pathways, including surface water, landfills, wastewater, air and direct disposal of C8 products to the ground surface.
-Updated January 17, 2020.
+There are multiple pathways, including surface water, landfills, wastewater, air, and direct disposal of C8 products to the ground surface.
+Updated April 18, 2024.

 C8 Test of Surface Water & More